 Regional Regulatory Review

 The Cape Cod Commission Act charges the Cape Cod Commission with reviewing certain proposed developments which, because of their size or other characteristics, are presumed to have development effects beyond their local communities.
-The RPP focuses on the review of developments in relation to their surrounds and the 14 goals and objectives, which may vary based on how projects are classified by Placetype.
+The RPP focuses on the review of developments in relation to their surrounds and 15 goals and objectives, which may vary based on how projects are classified by Placetype.

 The RPP identifies nine performance measures to be tracked over time to help illustrate whether the region is moving toward the regional vision articulated in the Plan.